folone/soundcloud-challenge/README.md

 Graph search problems are very naturally solved by logic programming techniques.
-I implemented one of the possible approaches in Prolog (which is a language behind the IBM Watson and WolframAlpha).
+I implemented one of the possible approaches in Prolog (which is a language behind IBM Watson and WolframAlpha).
 Unfortunately, I don't have a big expertise in logic programming, only recently got interested in it, so the solution is a bit hacky.
 It is also not complete: it basically only implements the